Thurinum/simple-media-encoder/README.md

 ### Binaries

 A [binary release](https://github.com/Thurinum/simple-media-encoder/releases) is available for Windows!
-Although still in beta, it should be quite usable.

 ### Source